Rallas/MUWB_Group2/README.md

             public Value value;

         Notes: - has enums for both Suite & Value
-                - has a random card generator in the constructor
+                - has a random card generator in the constructor (lower limit needs to be removed from both uses or else it will go out of range)

         CardBank: Generates decks per a given hardcoded value.
-Should prolly be merged with Card later. - JM
+May be merged with Card later. - JM

     Person extends Actions:
-            int type; 1 for players (default), 0 for dealer Card hand[];      - Hardcoded to an array of 5 atm Card splitHand[];
+            PlayerType type;    -Currently can be: DEALER, PLAYER, SPECTATOR Card hand[];      - Hardcoded to an array of 5 atm Card splitHand[];
             int wager;

+            functions: Constructors, set & get wager & a custom gethand() function (returns a String)

     Actions: int Deal (Card deck[], Card bank[]) int Hit (Card deck[], Card bank[])